 This space constitutes the heart of the building and provides a room to display information and innovations.
 CAT has no corridors to better stimulate social interactions between users and to encourage active participation.
 The building, with its iconically shaped roofs, is to be a landmark that echoes the natural landscape of the Lilongwe valley and its isolated mountains scattered around the valley.
 Copper cladding was used as one continuous finishing material, uniting both the façade and the roofs, and giving a welcoming and monolithic impression.
 On each of the roofs is mounted with a roof-over clerestory that helps the daylight comfort as well and enhancing the stack ventilation process.

 NRC Campus – Lilongwe, Malawi

 4 Ha site – Building of +/- 1200 m²

 Transsolar Climate Engineer, ImDesigns

-Alexander D’Hooghe, Luk Peeters, Isabelle Maton, Hendrik Bloem, Heinrich Altenmueller, Aleksander Čebotariov, Kobi Ruthenberg
+Alexander D’Hooghe, Luk Peeters, Isabelle Matton, Hendrik Bloem, Heinrich Altenmueller, Aleksandr Čebotariov, Kobi Ruthenberg

 The Foundation for a Smoke-Free World (FSFW)